 Many North Carolinians with disabilities are being left out of the economic mainstream.
 State policies continue to subject many people with disabilities to unfair wages, isolation, and limited work expectations and options.
 Employment services also continue to fail people with disabilities who aspire to obtain meaningful employment.

-Disability Rights North Carolina is releasing a report today that highlights these inequities.
+Disability Rights North Carolina released a report highlighting these inequities.
 The report was prepared following a two-year

 investigation into employment services in the state, including interviews with hundreds of workers with disabilities who are paid less than the federal and state minimum wage.